basmaks/2024-GP-1/README.md

 ## Technology

-- Frontend: Used react native to develop ios and android mobile applications.
+- Frontend: Used React Native (Expo) to develop ios and android mobile applications.
 - Backend: Python for API endpoint integration.
+- Emulator: Xcode for iOS and Android Studio for Android.
 - Database: Firebase Firestore for real-time data management.